Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Learning objectives

-• Navigate the Mango hardware: ports, reset button, testpoints, USB.
+• Identify the Mango hardware features: ports, reset button, testpoints, USB.

 • Attach the serial console to the Mango (TP1–TP4) and observe boot.

-• SSH into both platforms (Mango and devcontainer) and recognize that OpenWrt is OpenWrt regardless of the container/embedded boundary.
+• SSH into the Mango, exec into an OpenWrt rootfs sibling container, and recognize that OpenWrt is OpenWrt regardless of the container/embedded boundary.

 • Execute OpenWrt failsafe deliberately (wrong config + recover via serial).